 Penshurst is a small unspoilt village in beautiful countryside situated in an area known as ‘The Weald of Kent’.
 It lies between two rivers and is famous for an ancestral home once owned by Henry VIII.

-Lovely old timber-framed buildings and converted oast houses may afford interest to visitors but traditions such as cricket, still played on one of England’s oldest pitches, and the annual village fair are still very much part of the community today.
+Old timber-framed buildings and converted oast houses afford interest to visitors but traditions such as cricket, still played on one of England’s oldest pitches, and the village fair are still very much part of the community today.

 Start getting the Christmas spirit at the Penshurst Christmas Market on Friday 6th December 12 noon - 9pm or Saturday 7th December 9am - 3pm.

 You can do some Christmas shopping (without parking problems) and enjoy the magic of local choirs and other entertainment whilst sipping mulled wine and eating sausages in the centre of our beautiful village.

 The range of stalls is exceptional and varied - from Christmas cakes to stunning art, fine wine and restored furniture!

 Organised by the Church to raise money for local charities including The Pickering Centre.